JITESH1101/RISC-V-SoC-Tapeout---WEEK-7/README.md

 # RISC-V-SoC-Tapeout---WEEK-7

-Welcome to my project repo!
-This isn't just a collection of files, but a log of my journey through **Week 7 of the tapeout program**.
  The main goal this week was to take a synthesized RISC-V SoC design, the `VsdBabySoC`, and run it through the entire physical design (PD) flow using the **OpenROAD-flow-scripts (ORFS)**.

 This task was all about connecting the dots—seeing how the digital logic we write in Verilog (`RTL`) gets translated into a physical, routable layout (`GDSII`) ready for fabrication.
 It's where the theory of chip design meets the practical reality of layout, timing, and parasitic extraction.